 Courses at Millennium College of Aviation Studies (MCAS) cover these subjects and may lead to an Aviation Degree and opportunities for further study at the Masters’ level.

-The flight training component typically includes a specified number of flying hours where students gain hands-on experience piloting aircraft.
+The flight training part usually includes a set number of flying hours.
+During this time, students get hands-on experience flying aircraft.
 Sakurai Aviation outlines costs for aircraft usage and associated enrollment fees, reflecting the practical elements of their training modules.

 Most institutions provide a range of programs from beginner to advanced levels, including:

-The Asian Aviation Centre, being one of the oldest operational flight schools in the country, has an Approved Training Organization (ATO) status and offers these programs in accordance with the Civil Aviation Authority of Sri Lanka’s guidelines.
+The Asian Aviation Centre is one of the oldest flight schools in the country.
+It has Approved Training Organization (ATO) status.
+The center offers programs that follow the guidelines of the Civil Aviation Authority of Sri Lanka.

 Flight schools like SriLankan Aviation College emphasize international qualifications, equipping students with globally recognized credentials to advance their aviation careers.

-Courses are typically structured incrementally, allowing students to build upon their foundational knowledge and skills, progressing to more advanced levels and specialized areas within aviation.
+Courses are structured incrementally, enabling students to build upon foundational knowledge and skills, progressing to advanced levels and specialized aviation areas.

 Admission requirements for aviation schools in Sri Lanka vary depending on the program and level of study.
-The SriLankan Aviation College, a prominent institution in the field, outlines a process that typically starts with selecting a course that fits the candidate’s current academic or professional stage.
+The SriLankan Aviation College is a well-known school in this field.
+It explains a process that usually begins with choosing a course.
+This course should match the candidate’s current academic or professional level.

 Prospective students must generally meet the following criteria: